Audience Builder Reference

 | Before | Before a specific date |

-- By default, conditions inside a group are joined with AND
+- Conditions inside a group are joined with AND by default

-- Toggle a group to OR to match any condition instead of all
+- Toggle to OR to match any condition instead of all

 (A AND B) OR (C AND D)